 You can adjust the number of comments displayed by changing the number of rows displayed per page.
 Alternatively you can navigate to the next page of comments.

-HESA will review responses to each query and determine whether or not the issue can be closed, or if further information is required.
-In closing queries in Issue Management System and marking as ‘confirmed’, HESA are not accepting that the data is correct, HESA are acknowledging that the provider has given an explanation.
+HESA will review responses to each issue and determine whether or not the issue can be closed, or if further information is required.
+In closing issues in the Issue Management System and marking as ‘confirmed’, HESA are not accepting that the data is correct, HESA are acknowledging that the provider has given an explanation.
 It remains the provider’s responsibility to ensure that the data submitted conforms to the guidance and quality expectations set out on the HESA website.

-Where queries bring to your attention issues with the previous year's submission, providers need to consider whether this should be reported to the appropriate regulator or funding body, in case an amendment needs to be made to the historic data set.
+Where this brings to your attention issues with the previous year's submission, providers need to consider whether this should be reported to the appropriate regulator or funding body, in case an amendment needs to be made to the historic data set.